-Books/Tools/Uniform charges are listed above per course.
 Books/Tools/Uniform are issued and charged on the first day of class and are required for both courses at ABCSD.
 Students have the option to purchase their tools from an outside source.
-However, it is mandatory that the Books/Tools/Uniform are purchased as they are listed below in this catalog within 7 days from the first day of class.
+However, it is mandatory that the Books/Tools/Uniform are purchased as they are listed within 7 days from the first day of class.
+A tool list will be provided at the time of enrollment.